 At Pinefield, I took off my shirt and put it on a rock in the sun to let it dry, as well as my shoes, socks, and insoles.
 My feet were completely soaked, and desperately needed to be dried out.

 The long break included a discussion with Tree and Odysseus about the annoying insects which constantly buzz in front of your face just close enough to be blurry specks in your vision, before they make suicide runs at your eyes.
-This turned into a brief discussion on free will, before one of the participants needed to make a privy run and I needed to get on with my hike.
+This turned into a brief discussion on free will, before one of the participants needed to make a privy run, and I needed to get on with my hike.
+With the lively conversation, as I was packing up, I nearly forgot the dirty water bag for my water filter, and almost hiked off without it.

 Unfortunately, by the time I got to Hightop Hut, the shelter and all its tentsites were full, according to the park ranger who was staying there.